 As I said, I’ve consistently been able to redeem the free night certificate for hotels that would cost $250+, but I realize that might not be the case for everyone.

 But there’s another potential strategy here.
-The Bonvoy Boundless Card has a better welcome bonus than the Bonvoy Bold Card bonus.
+The Bonvoy Boundless Card has a much better welcome bonus than the Bonvoy Bold Card bonus.
 That could also be a reason to get the card, and if you don’t like it, you could always downgrade to the Bonvoy Bold after your first year.

 If you have either of these two cards, do you prefer the Marriott Bonvoy Bold or Bonvoy Boundless?